ArielAssaf/arielassaf.com/content/posts/Alien_intelligence.md

 date: 2025-03-15T12:00:00Z
 draft: false
 ---

-## It's an Alien Intelligence: Stop Comparing It to a Child

 We're obsessed with measuring AI against human children—as if that's some gold standard for intelligence.
 It's like judging a spaceship by how well it floats.
 Completely absurd.

 LLMs aren't children.
 They're not growing up, going to school, or worrying about acne.
 They aren't mini-humans waiting to mature.
 They're something altogether stranger, an **alien intelligence**, shaped by **statistical patterns** instead of evolution, neurons, playground drama, and awkward teenage sex.